Once Upon Anthologies

 There are presently no open calls for submissions.

-Title: Once Upon An Enchanted Forest: An Anthology of Romantic Witchcraft Stories
+Title: Once Upon a Hallowed Eve: An Anthology of Romantic Ghost Stories

 Payment: $75 paid upon publication + 2 paperback copies + 25 electronic copies for distribution to readers/giveaways